 As the ice gets thicker and thicker in the gutter, it stops the water as it comes down the roof, making an ice dam.
 The water coming down the roof eventually builds up until it is over the actual house again and does not refreeze because it is warmed by the house and its attic.
 As the water gets deep enough behind the ice dam, it is pushed up under the shingles and into the house.
 This is where the water in the house comes from.

 There are two parts to the solution

-- 1. More attic insulation and air sealing
+- 1. Attic insulation and

 - This is the main key to stopping ice dams.
 Yes, it is what I sell for a living, but it is simple physics.
 If the attic is too warm, it needs to get cooled down.
 Since the heat primarily comes from the ceiling of the house, the attic needs to be insulated and air sealed.
 Air leaks transmit a lot of heat into the attic quickly, so they are important to stop as well.
 If you ask a bunch of insulation guys, you’ll get different answers, but my educated guess is this is 80-90% of the problem.
 Always insulate and air seal first and then try other things.

 - This is secondary to insulation, but also important.
 No matter how much insulation is in the attic, some heat still comes through it.
 Insulation only slows down heat transfer.
 The purpose of attic ventilation is to give that heat somewhere to go.
 This is accomplished in several ways, please see the ventilation page for more details.
 Most homes built before 1980 have lousy ventilation.